June 2014 Board Watch Report CardLeave a Comment

 Below is the twentieth Board Watch report card based on volunteer assessments.
 The current report card reflects assessments from March through May.
 Overall, the School Board maintained a B– average.

-• Overall: The overall grade is a 3.35 (B-), nearly the same grade as in the previous Report Card.
-The grades were calculated from 18 surveys from 9 different volunteers.
+- Overall: The overall grade is a 3.46 (B-), the same letter grade as in the previous Report Card.
+The grades were calculated from 15 surveys from 16 different volunteers.

-• Conduct: The score is a 3.94 (B+), down slightly from an A-, which means that on average, volunteers reported that some Board members used sarcastic or disrespectful verbal or nonverbal communication.
-They reported that some of the Board handled differences of opinion respectfully.
+- Conduct: The score is a 4.31 (B+), decreasing from an A- on the previous Report Card.
+This means that on average, volunteers reported that few Board members used sarcastic or disrespectful verbal or nonverbal communication.
+They reported that most of the Board handled differences of opinion respectfully.

-• Role Clarity: The score is a 2.47 (C-), remaining a C-and continuing to be the lowest grade, this score reflects that on average, volunteers reported that the Board spent less than half of its meeting time focused on how the district is making progress toward achieving its goals and using policy to create solutions to Board member concerns.
+- Role Clarity: The score is a 2.53 (C-), remaining a C- and continuing to be the lowest grade.
+This score reflects that on average, volunteers reported that the Board spent less than half of its meeting time focused on how the district is making progress toward achieving its goals and using policy to create solutions to Board member concerns.
 Volunteers said the Board spent more than half of its meeting time focused on the details of agenda items (i.e., when items occur, who participates, etc.).

-• Competency: The score is a 3.02 (C+), remaining a C+ from the previous Report Card, which means that on average, volunteers reported that slightly more than half of the Board members were prepared for the meeting and appeared to use research, district data, existing policies and other facts to inform their opinions.
+- Competency: The score is a 3.24 (C+), decreasing from a B- from the previous Report Card, which means that on average, volunteers reported that only about half of Board members were prepared for the meeting and appeared to use research, district data, existing policies and other facts to inform their opinions.

-The June 2013 report card is the eighth report card to be issued using the new reporting form (Version 2.0) introduced by A+ Schools in 2011.
+The March 2013 report card is the eleventh report card to be issued using the new reporting form (Version 2.0) introduced by A+ Schools in 2011.
 Version 2.0 reflects higher expectations for the School Board’s governance and allows for more specific feedback and recommendations from Board Watch volunteers.